-This methodology allocates all local and domestic flight activity from an airport as scope 1 emissions to the city where that airport is located.
+This methodology allocates all local and domestic flight activity from an airport as scope 1 emissions to the community where that airport is located.
 Although some airports serve multiple communities and, in some circumstances, multiple states, allocating emissions to one source allows this methodology to disaggregate accurately and ensure that estimates will align with reported fuel sales and fuel consumption estimates at the state and national level.

-Equation 1 and Equation 2 show the method used to estimate community-level aviation fuel consumption.
+Equation 27 and Equation 28 provide the method used to estimate community-level aviation fuel consumption.

-Community jet fuel consumption = State jet fuel consumption $\times \frac{\sum{community \ airports} Payload}{\sum{state \ airports} Payload}$
+Community jet fuel consumption = State jet fuel consumption $$\times \frac{\sum{community\ airports} Payload}{\sum{state\ airports} Payload}$$